Brand Names: Lazanda

 What is fentanyl nasal (Lazanda)?

-Fentanyl nasal (for the nose) is used to treat "breakthrough" cancer pain.
-Lazanda is taken together with other non-fentanyl narcotic pain medicine that is used around the clock.
-This medication is not for treating pain that is not cancer-related, such as pain from surgery, dental work, or migraine headaches.
+Fentanyl nasal (for the nose) is an opioid medication used to treat "breakthrough" cancer pain.
+Fentanyl nasal is not for treating pain that isn't cancer-related, such as pain from surgery, dental work, or migraine headaches.

 Fentanyl nasal may also be used for purposes not listed in this medication guide.